Green Hydrogen Production & Future of Sustainable Energy

 – Preparation of Plot plant considering various statutory requirements and various engineering norms and standard

-– Design of Fire Fighting Package for the entire facility
+– Design of Fire Fighting Package for the entire facility - Civil and Structural:

 – Finalize Civil design Philosophy based on Soil testing report and Site Contour survey data